philmade/robai/readme.md

 That's it.
 When the robot is finished, it returns its memory object.
 Memory is just a pydantic class where you can store anything the robot might need to 'do' whatever it's tasked with.

+## Why?
+The framework has been written so that writing code for large *language* models feel closer to writing *language*.
+Writing AI code should feel intuitive, it should be rooted in concepts familiar to humans, and the code should read like a 'real' interaction.
+For things to feel familiar, we have to know exactly what happens when we call process on our robot at `robot.process(some_input_string_or_model)`.
+Also, by standardising the instructions to be a list of ChatMessage objects, chaining together robots becomes trivial, and there are some examples of that in the examples folder.
+You can place another robot and call its process() function in pre-call or post-call, and you now have chained together robots that are each working until their task is complete.

 ## A simple example

 ```python